 Pulitzer Prize-winning investigative journalist and creator of the 1619 Project

-Nikole Hannah-Jones isn’t just an investigative journalist — she’s the investigative journalist.
-A MacArthur Fellow and staff writer at the New York Times, she won the Pulitzer for commentary in 2020 for her contribution to the 1619 Project, the groundbreaking 2019 Times journalism package that recontextualized the legacy of slavery in America and proposed dramatic, long-overdue changes to how our country’s history is taught to schoolchildren.
+Nikole Hannah-Jones isn’t just aninvestigative journalist — she’s theinvestigative journalist.
+A MacArthur Fellow and staff writer at the New York Times Magazine, she won the Pulitzer for commentary in 2020 for her contribution to the 1619 Project, the groundbreaking 2019 Times journalism package that recontextualized the legacy of slavery in America and proposed dramatic, long-overdue changes to how our country’s history is taught to schoolchildren.
 (The project’s inclusion in educational syllabi was what sparked the nationwide political debacle around “critical race theory” and various seminal works of literature.)
+Now a tenured professor at Howard University, Hannah-Jones recently oversaw the premiere of the Hulu series adaptation The 1619 Project.

 “I think we have to ask ourselves … the narrators, the storytellers, the journalists: Are we ringing the alarm in the right way?
 Are we doing our jobs to try to uphold our democracy?”